LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-13-rustlings-threads.md

 ## threads1.rs

-What seems to be the problem of the original code?<br>
+What seems to be the problem with the original code?<br>
-Code spawns new thread.
-That new thread & main thread will try to update/look at same variable `JobStatus`.
+Code spawns a new thread.
+That new thread & main thread will try to update/look at the same variable `JobStatus`.

 What should we first do?

-To eliminate chance of data racing; We first introduce [`Mutex`] around `JobStatus`.
+To eliminate the chance of data racing; We first introduce [`Mutex`] around `JobStatus`.

 ```rust
 let status = Arc::new(Mutex::new(JobStatus { jobs_completed: 0 }));